timfong888/eldership/src/site/notes/How To Evaluate Church Leaders - Imagine Your Life Depends on It (Because it Does).md

 But we take the Scripture incorrectly.
 We "imagine" that the person's conscious intent must be evil and vicious; therefore they are wolves.
 When we can't believe that about someone, we assume the outward "harmless sheep" must be capable and a Christ follower.

 But the point of the Scripture is that it is not easy to detect.
 Exterior behavior can cover the heart; and in fact, it is those with the proper outward behavior that can pose the greatest threats as Jesus warns.

+Who are often great candidates on the outside, but Jesus warns that those indicators aren't really right.

-They may pray publicly[^1], talk about generous giving[^2], and abide in the visible behaviors of the church[^3].
+They include longevity at the church and knows the procedures[^19], pray publicly[^1], talk about generous giving[^2], and abide in the visible behaviors of the church[^3].

 Anyone who is part of a church who wants to know what is best for your church must pay heed.